Codegass/ScholarEDATool/README.md

 # ScholarEDATool
-Set of tools to analysis the Papers in specific domain, and give some insights
+Set of tools to analysis the Papers in specific domain, and give some insights.